Travelling in the European Union

 Non-EU family members of British citizens living in the UK may require visas to enter any EU Member State, including Ireland.

 I am a French citizen married to a Thai national.
 We are living in Ireland.
 We plan to travel to Poland for our holidays in September.
 Can you confirm what travel documentation we require in order to travel to Poland?
-If we were to travel to other countries in the EU, would the documentation required be the same?

 As a French citizen resident in Ireland, you can travel to Poland and to any other country of the EU simply on presentation of a valid passport or national identity card, if requested.
 In the case of your spouse, assuming that he is in possession of a residence card issued pursuant to Article 10, Directive 2004/38/EC, he is entitled to travel with you to Poland simply on presentation of his passport and residence card without having to obtain a visa.